 - Drizzle with the chipotle sauce and serve immediately.

 DO YOU LIKE THIS LEFTOVER STEAK TACOS RECIPE?
-Please, rate it and let us know on the comments below! we’d love to hear from you.
-And don’t forget to share it using the bottoms bellow & follow us on: PINTEREST, INSTAGRAM, FACEBOOK and YOUTUBE
+Please, rate it and let us know in the comments below! we’d love to hear from you.
+And don’t forget to share it and follow us on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE.